barrybecker4/chatgpt-client/README.md

 ## How build and run

-Copy `application.conf.sample` to `application.conf` and update values as needed.
+Copy `api.conf.sample` to `api.conf` and update values as needed.
+Remove the comments because they cannot be parsed.

 Run `./gradlew`